Tejal-Alai/CAGD-QT-FEATURE/README.md

 + Shape: Base class for different geometric shapes.

-### 2. Algorithm DLL
+#### 2. Transformations DLL
-The Algorithm DLL includes classes and functions related to clipping and geometric transformations.
+Overview:
-This DLL provides the necessary algorithms for operations like translation, rotation, scaling, and clipping.
+The Transformations DLL provides functions for translating, rotating, and scaling shapes.

 Files:

-+ Transformation.cpp: Contains functions for translating, rotating, and scaling geometric entities.

-+ Clipping.cpp: Implements clipping algorithm.
+Transform.cpp: Implements the Transform class with methods for translation, rotation, and scaling.

+#### 3. Clipping DLL
+Overview:
+The Clipping DLL contains the algorithm for clipping shapes against a specified region.

+Files:
+Clipping.cpp: Defines the Clipping class for clipping shapes based on a region.
+#### 4. Bezier Curve DLL
+Overview:
+The BezierCurve DLL offers functionality for generating Bezier and Hermite curves.

+Files:
++ BezierCurve.cpp: Implements the BezierCurve class for drawing Bezier curves.
++ HermiteCurve.cpp: Defines the HermiteCurve class for drawing Hermite curves.
-### 3. Visualizer (Main Project)
+#### 5. Visualizer (Main Project)
+Overview:

-The Visualizer project utilizes the Geometry and Algorithm DLLs to create an interactive graphical interface for users to work with geometric shapes.
+The Visualizer project integrates the functionalities of the Geometry, Transformations, Clipping, and BezierCurve DLLs to create a comprehensive OpenGL-based geometric data visualization tool.

+Files:
+OpenGLWindow.cpp: Main application file, using OpenGL for rendering.
+ShapeContainer.cpp: Manages the collection of shapes for visualization.

 Features: